I am a New York City-based artist and designer exploring the intersection of the built environment and digital technologies.

 As I was growing up, Central Park was my backyard and the city my playground.
 I developed loves for architecture and urbanism early, as well as a critical engagement with the issues that underly them.
 Simultaneously, through computer science, I became fascinated by the active and responsive manipulation of virtual space.
 Through physical computing I learned I could merge the two: the playground, so to speak, became of my own derivation.
 Its logic was easy to adjust and explore, and working in the physical domain, to me, meant working in grounded and veritably human experience.

 In an inversion of this premise, since then, it has become increasingly clear that those situated human experiences are incresingly dominated and defined by the digital.
 In pushing against this through my work, there is little distinction between provocation, prototype, and installation.
-Drawing from art, a sketch (in whatever medium) is a valid and sufficient expression of an idea; drawing from architecture, the resolution of those ideas must carry across all scales.
+Drawing from art, a sketch (in whatever medium) is a valid and sufficient expression of an idea; drawing from architecture, the resolution of that idea must carry across all scales.

 Ian _at_ IanCallender.net | Instagram | LinkedIn